 - They cannot threaten to garnish your wages or sue you unless they are attorneys licensed in your state.

 - They cannot get you fired from your job, embarrass you, or humiliate you to get you to pay a debt.

-- You are entitled to file a lawsuit against any debt collector who violates your rights under the FDCPA
+- You are entitled to file a lawsuit against any debt collector who violates your rights under the FDCPA.

-While these amounts may seem to be modest, there is much more at stake for debt collectors who violate the law: Increased insurance fees, decreased collection rates, potential governmental regulatory action, and the spiraling costs of defending a lawsuit for their illegal conduct.
-Any of these can be hugely damaging to their business, and we are the help you need to put this in action for you if the situation warrants it.
+While these amounts may seem modest, there is much more at stake for debt collectors who violate the law: Increased insurance fees, decreased collection rates, potential governmental regulatory action, and the spiraling costs of defending a lawsuit for their illegal conduct.
+Any of these can be hugely damaging to their business, and we are the help you need to put this into action for you if the situation warrants it.